influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

   |eval(lambda: sigma("stat"))
     .as('sigma')
     .keep()
+  |alert()
+    .id('{{ index .Tags "host"}}/cpu_used')
 ...
 ```
 In Example 10 above, in the first section, five nodes are created.
 The top level node `stream` is assigned to the variable `data`.
 The `stream` node is then used as the root of the pipeline to which the nodes `from`, `eval`, `window` and `mean` are chained in order.
 In the second section the pipeline is then extended using assignment to the variable `alert`, so that a second `eval` node can be applied to the data.

 #### Working with tags, fields and variables

-While it is possible to declare and use variables in TICKscript, it is also possible to work with tags and fields drawn from InfluxDB data series.
+While it is possible to use variables in TICKscript, it is also possible to work with tags and fields drawn from InfluxDB data series.
 This is most evident in the examples presented so far.
 The following section explores working not only with variables but also with tag and field values, that can be extracted from the data.

 ##### Accessing values

-As was pointed out in the [Getting started guide](/kapacitor/v1.3/introduction/getting_started/#gotcha-single-versus-double-quotes) accessing data tags and fields, using string literals and accessing TICKscript variables each involves different syntax.
+Accessing data tags and fields, using string literals and accessing TICKscript variables each involves a different syntax.
 Additionally it is possible to access the results of lambda expressions used with certain nodes.

    * **Variables** &ndash; To access a _TICKscript variable_ simply use its identifier.